Cross Campus Series

 You will be required to attend a class weekend at Evans Hall at least once a month.
 Classes cannot be accessed remotely for two consecutive class weekends.

 Students who are not in good academic standing may not be allowed to access classes remotely.

 Are there limits as to how many students can use the Extended Classroom per class weekend?

-Is the Extended Classroom option available during in-residence periods?
+Is the Extended Classroom option available during residence periods?

 The Extended Classroom is available during Friday/Saturday class weekends only.
-It is not available during the four weeks of in-residence programming, which must be attended in person.
+It is not available during the weeks of Orientation or residence, which must be attended in person.